zuckerco/CSS-intro-with-GitHub-2016/rubric/README.md

 ## 15 points:

 All of the above.
 Plus:

-* Your pull request was submitted correctly and before the deadline.

 * Your colors demonstrate a careful selection of colors that look good together.